Munawwar/SahteReact/README.md

 Note that if you don't "connect" your view to specific properties from the sahte store, then you cannot access those property at all.
 You templating engine would throw errors.

-Also note; like redux, I have moved the code that manipulates the central store (data side effects) to separate function(s) (i.e action).
+Also note; I have moved the code that manipulates the central store (data side effects) to separate function(s) (i.e action).
 Even though this is completely optional, I would recommended always doing it that way, since it is later easier to find out what's manipulating the central store.
-If you put this code in the view it would be harder to find later.
+If you put this code in the view it gets mixed with UI code and would be harder to find later.

-Note to Redux fans: However there is no concept called reducers like redux.
-If you want it, you can use a 3rd party publisher-subscriber library and implement the reducer layer yourself.
-This functionality isn't provided by SahteReact out-of-the-box.

 Important note: This whole thing is a disguised performance optimization.
 You can naively put all your HTML within a single SahteReact view and all the states within it.
 But.. that could take a hit on rendering performance.
-So Sahte "Redux" gives you an option to make multiple views and refresh only the views that needs refresh (with some manual "connecting" from the developer's end).
+So Sahte Store gives you an option to make multiple views and refresh only the views that needs refresh (with some manual "connecting" from the developer's end).

+[Note to Redux fans: However there is no concept called reducers like redux.
+If you want it, you can use a 3rd party publisher-subscriber library and implement the reducer layer yourself.
+This functionality isn't provided by SahteReact out-of-the-box.]

 ### Template precompiling for tests folder